zenml-io/zenml/examples/seldon_deployment/README.md

 #### Full AWS stack

-This stack has all component running in the AWS cloud:
+This stack has all components running in the AWS cloud:

 * an AWS S3 artifact store
 * a Kubeflow orchestrator installed in an AWS EKS Kubernetes cluster
-* a metadata store that uses the same database as the Kubeflow deployment as a back-end
+* a metadata store that uses the same database as the Kubeflow deployment as a backend
 * an AWS ECR container registry

 To have access to the AWS S3 artifact store from your local workstation, the